* Biden aggressively defends administration's record

 Democrats were counting on an aggressive performance fromBiden to reclaim the momentum in the race for the White Houseafter Obama's poor showing led to Romney taking the lead inpolls with less than four weeks before the Nov.
 6 election.

 Ryan said the Obama administration had given confusinginformation about the killing last month of the U.S. ambassadorto Libya, Christopher Stevens.

 "It took the president two weeks to acknowledge that thiswas a terrorist attack," the Wisconsin congressman said.

 Biden vowed the administration would find the perpetratorsof the attack and rectify mistakes in security at the diplomaticmission in Benghazi.

-The two candidates sat across from each other at a table butthe proximity did not lessen the conflict, as they aggressivelywent after each other.
+The two candidates sat across from each other at a table butthe proximity did not lessen the conflict, as both candidatesaggressively went after each other.